gerritonagoodday/VehicleBrandDatasetScraping/README.md

 With a compehensive set of images of each of the popular vehicle brands, it should be possible to "teach" a machine-learning application to recognise car brands in real time from live video and camera observations.
-This gives an added attribute to a vehicle-of-interest's registration / license plate, or at least provide backup information where the licenses plate could not be read.
+This gives an added attribute to a vehicle-of-interest's registration / license plate, or at least provides some backup information where the licenses plate could not be read.

 The better quality the learning data is (i.e. the less extraneous information is included), the faster, smaller and more